kientux/com.unity.ide.antigravity/README.md

 ## Installation

-This package is typically installed as a built-in Unity package.
-If you need to install it manually:

 1. Open the Package Manager in Unity (**Window** > **Package Manager**)
 2. Click the **+** button and select **Add package from git URL...**
 3. Enter the package repository URL